 Translation of Carrier Specs into Antenna Specs

 The cell phone carriers give their specs in dBm, for instance, the TRP should be 20 dBm at Band 5.
 What does this mean for the antenna?
-The first thing that should be determined is what type of conducted power will be coming out of the radio.
-Conducted power is if you cable a 50 Ohm load to the receiver and measure how much power is transmitted.
+The first thing that should be determined is what level of conducted power will be coming out of the radio.
+Conducted power is measured by cabling a 50 Ohm load to the transmitter and measuring how much power is transmitted.
 If the radio designers decide they can do 23 dBm of maximum output power, then a TRP of 20 dBm essentially means your antenna should have an antenna efficiency of about -3 dB at this band.